w3f/Grants-Program/applications/msai.md

 to be processed in encrypted form Extension module to connect to NHS app and other health systems around the work.
 - Offchain bridger for faster processing in case of trusted thirdparties
 - Promotion through partnerships with private and public clinics
-- Promotion will be through coin giveaways on the side chain once accepted on Kusama or mainnet Polkadot or alternative chain.

 ## Additional Information :heavy_plus_sign:
 ## References: